-FIRST YEAR: Instead of having ZERO cash value with a normal whole life insurance policy, this person will have $32,540!
-Is this good for an investor?
-In the long run, yes!
-So what happened with the other $7,500?
-The life insurance company is taking a big risk – if that person dies, they need to pay $857,000 in Death Benefit (permanent – not term).
-And of course, some of the $7,500 will be the commission that the agent will make.
+FIRST YEAR: Instead of having ZERO cash value with a normal whole life insurance policy, this person will have $31,246!
+So what happened with the other $8,754?
+The life insurance company is taking a big risk – if that person dies, they need to pay $960k in Death Benefit (permanent – not term).
+And of course, some of the $8,754 will be the commission that the agent will make.
 That is WAY different from having ZERO cash value, and the agent making $30,000+ for commission.

-FOURTH YEAR: The cash value will grow to $160,346.
+FOURTH YEAR: The cash value will grow to $156,262.
 And how much was the client total premium at this point? $160k.
-This person – in just 4 years – recaptured all premiums paid, but he still has a death benefit of $860k.
-We could say that the death benefit didn’t cost him anything at this point.
+This person – in just 4.5 years – recaptured all premiums paid, but she still has a death benefit of $960k.
+We could say that the death benefit didn’t cost her anything at this point.

-FIFTH YEAR: The cash value will grow to $210,517.
+FIFTH YEAR: The cash value will grow to $205,337 (more than the Cum.
+Premium Outlay).
 So what is the rate of return this person is getting?
-About 6.35% tax-free!!
-The equivalent would be to find a savings account that will pay 8.8% (with a 28% tax bracket) – with no risk, completely secure, not tied to the stock market, credit protected and completely liquid.
+About 6.3% tax-free!!
+The equivalent would be to find a savings account that will pay 8.7% (with a 28% tax bracket) – with no risk, completely secure, not tied to the stock market, credit protected and completely liquid.
 Oh, and the client will get a death benefit on the side as a bonus.

 While not everyone is in the right situation to take advantage of this strategy, I truly believe it is the best place to build a strong financial foundation.
 It is unparalleled in the benefits that it offers, and it gives you complete and total control.